-This course is entirely online, and is synchronous: we meet twice per week in a videoconference session (Microsoft Teams).
+This course is blended synchronous: we meet twice per week, with learners joining in-person for via videoconference(Microsoft Teams).

 Learning Outcomes (for two semesters):

 - Learners will understand Biblical Hebrew as a language. - Learners will understand that language use (including "dead" language use) implies fluency. - Learners will be able to sight read aloud accurately even where lacking understanding. - Learners will be able to recognize elements of morphology and grammar ("parsing"). - Learners will know the Hebrew nominal and verbal forms. - Learners will know Hebrew vocabulary used approximately 50 times or more in the Hebrew Bible.